Heart Valve Disease

 - Prevent arrhythmias.

-- Thin their blood and prevent clots (for people who have man-made replacement valves).
+- Thin their blood and prevent clots (for people who have human-made replacement valves).
 These medicines also are prescribed for mitral stenosis or other valve defects that raise your risk of blood clots.

 Protecting Heart Valves From Further Damage